michael-lefebvre/Backbone-AppRouter/README.md

 # Backbone AppRouter

-Extends Backbone.Router to get back a route pattern and construct an URL with arguments.
+Extends Backbone.Router to find back a route pattern and construct an URL with arguments.

 ## Methods

+Based on the following router.

 	var myrouter = Backbone.Router.extend({
 				routes: {